Ben-D-Anderson/InstantReplay/README.md

 ## The Wiki

-Please read [the wiki](https://github.com/Ben-D-Anderson/InstantReplay/wiki) for guides on usage, configuration and development.
+Please read [the wiki](https://github.com/Ben-D-Anderson/InstantReplay/wiki) for detailed guides on usage, configuration and development.